-As a lived experience consultant, I work with the Wellcome Trust's Mental Health Priority Area to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
-I am also closely involved in the Global Mental Health Databank project, working directly with youth and researchers from the USA, UK, South Africa and India to build the blueprint for a databank which provides insights around how youth manage experiences of anxiety and depression.
-The MHPA and its projects aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.
+As a mental health research consultant, I work with the Wellcome Trust's Mental Health Team to develop a lived experience strategy by facilitating consultation sessions with youth mental health advocates from around the world.
+I am involved in a range of projects which span areas such as data, technology, and knowledge translation.
+I recently worked on the Global Mental Health Databank project, working directly with youth and researchers from the USA, UK, South Africa and India to build the blueprint for a databank which provides insights around how youth manage experiences of anxiety and depression.
+The Mental Health Team and its workstreams aim to shape mental health research culture to meaningfully involve youth with lived experiences of mental health challenges throughout.

-You can find out more about the Mental Health Priority Area here.
+You can find out more about Wellcome’s Mental Health Team here.

-Healthy Brains Global Initiative — Interim Board of Directors [July 2020 — present]
+Healthy Brains Global Initiative — Permanent Board of Directors [July 2020 — present]

 The Healthy Brains Global Initiative (HBGI) is a new mental health research initiative initiated by charity OneMind, in partnership with WEF, World Bank and others.
 HBGI aims to mobilize $10 billion for brain health research to benefit people living with neurological and mental health disorders.
 My role on the interim board involves setting the strategy and governance for the new organisation and working towards the appointment of a permanent board.
 Furthermore, I have supported the development of a global lived experience council to ensure HBGI effectively embeds those with lived experiences of mental health challenges throughout its organisational structure and workflows.